 The VMware View 4 release can be found here.

 The founder and driving force behind VMGuru.
 With over 20 years experience in IT, he now works as a Cloud Management Specialist at VMware Benelux.
 He worked as technical consultant, pre-sales and solutions architect for several systems integrators.
-He's a long time VMware VCP Data Center Virtualization, VCP Desktop, VCP Cloud Management & Automation, VCA, VSP and VTSP, vExpert Cloud (2017) and 9 year vExpert (2009 - 2017).
+He's a long time VMware VCP Data Center Virtualization, VCP Desktop, VCP Cloud Management & Automation, VCA, VSP and VTSP, vExpert Cloud (2017) and one of the few 10 times vExpert (2009 - 2018).